CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-lidless-eye-companion.md

 >
 > **Example:** The _Witch-king of Angmar_ in play as a pennanent-event can tap during its opponent's movement/hazard phase and become a long-event changing all shadow-holds to dark-holds.
 During Claude's movement/hazard phase, Helmut has played _The Witch-king_ as a permanent-event.
 Claude plays _Gates of Morning_ and reveals a site for one of her companies that is a shadow-hold.
 For the purposes of playing hazards, Helmut wants this shadow-hold to change to a dark-hold; for the purposes of avoiding hazards, Claude wants the shadow-hold to change to a ruins & lairs.
 She plays _Quiet Lands_ which, among other alternatives, changes one shadow-hold (thus, a target site) to a ruins & lairs.
 Helmut taps _The Witch-king_ response to make the change he wants.
 Resolving the actions from last declared to first, _The Witch-king of Angmar_ goes off changing the shadow-hold to a dark-hold. _The Witch-king_ removed the target (and thus the active condition) for Claude's action!
 Unfortunately for her, _Quiet Lands_ fizzles for no effeet.
 She must discard it.

 ---

+[^passiveconditions]: This clarification states: "Hero items may not be used as passive condition for minion resources, and minion items may not be used as passive conditions for hero resources."
+This statement was later changed to state "conditions" instead of "passive conditions."